oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 };
 ```

 When you installed Storybook with the `npx sb` command, the initialization script added a few components as examples to demonstrate Storybook's capabilities.
-You will be re-using two of these components for the unit-conversion app.
+You will be reusing two of these components for the unit-conversion app.
 Open `src/stories/Header.jsx` and replace its contents with the following code.

 ```js